Who can become a Councillor?

 What is a Parish/Town Council?

 A town/parish Council is the tier of local authority closest to its community as it elects representatives from within that community.
-Parish and town Councils are democracy on your doorstep

 How much will it cost?

-This is known as the precept and covers the running costs for the Councils such as: election costs, local services, staff salaries and accommodation, (if the Clerk does not work from home).
+Parish/town Councils are entitled to levy a 'precept' from their area.
+This covers the running costs for the councils such as: election costs, local services, staff salaries and accommodation, (if the Clerk does not work from home).

 How will the Council be accountable?

-The decisions of the parish/town Council are made by those Councillors who have been elected - or if not enough candidates stand - co-opted to the Council.
+The decisions of the parish/town council are made by those councillors who have been elected - or if not enough candidates stand - co-opted to the council.

-Council meetings are open to the public and parish/town Councils must hold one meeting per year which is a meeting for the whole parish known as the Annual Parish Meeting
+Council meetings are open to the public and parish/town councils must hold one meeting per year which is a meeting for the whole parish known as the Annual Parish Meeting

 What is the difference between a Town/Parish Council?